-Rabbi Avraham Perton– Sixth Grade Boys and Eighth Grade Boys Judaic Studies
+Rabbi Avraham Perton– Sixth Grade Boys, Seventh Grade Boys Gemara, and Eighth Grade Boys Judaic Studies

 Rabbi Perton studied at Ner Israel Rabbinical College and the Mir Yeshiva in Jerusalem, graduating with a Bachelors Degree in Talmudic Law and a Teaching Certificate from Ner Israel’s teacher-training institute.
 Additionally, Rabbi Perton studied at Netzach Yisrael in Rechaviah, and later on at the Kollel of Rabbi Travis (author of Praying with Joy series and other classics).
 He received four Rabbinic Ordinations: from the Israeli Rabbanut, Rabbi Zalman Nechmeya Goldberg, Rabbi Azriel Aurbach and from Rav Asher Weiss.
 In addition to his rabbinic studies, he participated in the two year, “Ohr Legolah,” teacher-training program accredited by the State of Israel, licensing him to be a teacher in the Diaspora.
 He has a passion for teaching Torah and inspiring students to reach their potential in all areas.